KARI Psychology logo with orange text on a black background.

 Person with long dark hair wearing a patterned blouse and jacket in a bright indoor setting with plants and large windows.

-Melbourne Clinical Psychology & Couples Therapy
+Melbourne Clinical Psychology

 A safe space to understand how your early experiences and cultural contexts have shaped you, and most importantly, how you can heal, change, and create the life you desire.